Two die in apartment fire near Richland Mall that displaced 24

 People are also reading…

-Eight apartments suffered smoke and water damage, leading to the evacuation of 12 adults and 12 children.
-The apartment complex management and Red Cross will work together to find housing for those displaced, Guillory said.
+Eight apartments suffered smoke and water damage, leading to the displacement of 12 adults and 12 children.
+The apartment complex management and Red Cross will work together to find housing for the people who are displaced, Guillory said.